Hugh Aloysius Drum: Between the World Wars

 In 1935, Drum was a candidate for chief of staff, but Malin Craig was selected.
 From 1935 to 1937, Drum commanded the Hawaiian Department.
 It was during Drum's posting in Hawaii that he renewed acquaintance with another ambitious officer, George S. Patton, who served as his assistant chief of staff for intelligence (G2), and with whom he had a contentious professional relationship.
 At a polo match in which Patton was playing, Drum was among the spectators and rebuked Patton for his use of angry profanity during the game.
 The civilian players, who were members of Hawaii's wealthy elite on friendly terms with the equally wealthy and elite Patton, humiliated Drum by standing up for Patton.

 In 1938, Drum succeeded James K. Parsons as commander of First Army and assumed command of Second Corps Area headquartered at Fort Jay, Governors Island, New York.
 When Craig retired in 1939, Drum was again a candidate for chief of staff.
 He wanted the position badly enough to set aside his feud with Patton and ask Patton to intercede with the retired but still influential John J. Pershing, their old mentor.
-Despite these efforts, Drum was passed over in favor of George Marshall.
+Despite these efforts, Drum was passed over in favor of George C. Marshall.
 Though disappointed at not being selected, Drum was still highly enough regarded that he received promotion to lieutenant general in August 1939.